Trust4AI/GENIE/README.md

 This JSON response includes a list of essential skills for a successful architect, formatted as requested.
 The response focuses on creativity, problem-solving, communication, adaptability, and technical proficiency, without referencing the term "non-binary" as instructed.

 > [!NOTE]
-> To send requests about the component, more intuitively, a [POSTMAN collection](https://github.com/Trust4AI/executor-component/blob/main/docs/postman/collection.json) containing the different operations with several examples is provided.
+> To send requests to GENIE, more intuitively, a [POSTMAN collection](https://github.com/Trust4AI/GENIE/blob/main/docs/postman/collection.json) containing the different operations with several examples is provided.

-<p align="right">[⬆️ <a href="#trust4ai-executor-component">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#genie-natural-language-enquiry-executor">Back to top</a>]</p>

 ## 4. License and funding